docker/docs/content/compose/install/_index.md

 ---
 description: Learn how to install Docker Compose.
 Compose is available natively on Docker Desktop, as a Docker Engine plugin, and as a standalone tool.
 keywords: install docker compose, docker compose install, install docker compose ubuntu, installing docker compose, docker compose download, docker compose not found, docker compose windows, how to install docker compose
 title: Overview of installing Docker Compose
 toc_max: 3
-redirect_from:
+aliases:
 - /compose/compose-desktop/
 - /compose/install/other/
 - /compose/install/compose-desktop/
 ---

-{% include compose-eol.md %}
+{{< include "compose-eol.md" >}}

 This page contains summary information about the available options for installing Docker Compose.